junh1024/junh1024-Documents/Anime/Anime Recommendations.md

 ## Anime starter pack

 1. **Pokemon TOS and OL**: Ash captures Pokemon and competes in pokemon leagues.
 2. **Cardcaptor Sakura**: Sakura saves Tokyo by recalling destructive spirits into their clow cards.
+Netflix.
 3. **Neon Genesis Evangelion TV series and end of Evangelion**: It's the year 2015 and destructive angels threaten humanity.
 Shinji is summoned by his estranged father to battle them, while he battles his own worsening depression.
+Amazon.
+Netflix.
 4. **The Melancholy of Haruhi Suzumiya**: a
 5. **Spirited Away**: a

 These are 5 well-known and often referenced anime that are meant to show a different facet of anime.
 They were some of the earliest anime I watched.

 ## Anime is weaboo trash
 - **AoButa**: Sakuta solves the problems of girls around him, including those of his new girlfriend, Mai.
 But some problems are harder than others, especially if they're close to your heart.
+Netflix (Rascal Does Not Dream of Bunny Girl).
 - **Hataraku Maou-sama!**: Demon king Sadao, on the cusp of his defeat from Hero Emilia have unexpectedly landed... in modern-day Tokyo.
 Join Sadao and his friends as they attempt to cope with modern life, and past enemies.

 Anime meant to show that anime is not just *moe moe kyun*, but has some sophistication & deepness